 - Confirm that you are using the correct type of battery, and that there is sufficient charge (p.
-203). - · Confirm that the battery is inserted facing the correct way (p.
-15). - Confirm that the memory card cover and battery cover are fully closed (pp. 15, 16). - Dirty battery terminals reduce battery performance.
+205). - Confirm that the battery is inserted facing the correct way (p.
+15). - Confirm that the memory card/battery cover is fully closed (p.
+16). - Dirty battery terminals reduce battery performance.
 Try cleaning the terminals with a cotton swab and reinserting the battery a few times.